BLCM/bl3mods/Aaron0000/Balands/README.md

 Deterrence Field - No change.

-Digi-Clone - Increased base health by roughly 11%.
+Digi-Clone - Increased the Digi-Clone's damage by 15%, increased base health by roughly 39%.

-Binary System - Increased damage by 140%.
+Binary System - Increased damage by 140%, added a note saying that this skill gets scaled by Mayhem Mode.

 Schadenfreude - No change.

 Which One's Real - No change.

-Doppelbanger - No change.
+Doppelbanger - Added a note saying that this skill gets scaled by Mayhem Mode.

 Digital Distribution - No change.

-SNTNL - Reduced cooldown to 40 seconds from 60 seconds, doubled target-acquiring range.
+SNTNL - Reduced cooldown to 40 seconds from 60 seconds, doubled target-acquiring range, increased machine gun damage by 20%.

 Winter's Drone - No change.

-Bad Dose - No change.
+Bad Dose - Increased the radiation damage by 20%.

-Static Field - No change.
+Static Field - Increased the shock damage by 20%.

-Boomsday - No change.
+Boomsday - Increased damage by 20%.

-Almighty Ordinance - No change.
+Almighty Ordinance - Increased damage by 20%.

 MNTIS Shoulder Cannon - No change.